inckie/AnotherGlass/README.md

 Make sure to change communication protocol to JSON Lines by setting `SerializerProvider.currentSerializer` to `JSON`.

 ## APK Server
-There is a small GUI tool in `python/apk_server.py` to simplify sideloading APK files onto the Glass over WiFi without ADB.
+There is a small GUI tool in `python/apk_server.py` to simplify sideloading APK files onto the Glass over Wi-Fi without ADB.

 1. Run `apk_server.py` (requires `qrcode` and `Pillow` from `python/requirements.txt`).
 2. The tool scans its own directory for `.apk` files and lists them.